 The Canadian Fixed-Income Forum (CFIF) is a group set up by the Bank of Canada to facilitate the sharing of information between market participants and the Bank on the Canadian fixed-income market.
-You can find out what we do and how we're organized, as well as our members and related market notices.
+You can find what we do and how we're organized, related market notices as well as our members.
 We also provide a list of our meetings.

 What We Do

 The Canadian Fixed-Income Forum (Forum) is a senior level industry-wide committee established by the Bank of Canada to discuss developments in fixed-income market structure and functioning, market practices, and related policy issues.
 The goals of the Forum are to:

 - enhance the efficiency and resilience of the Canadian fixed-income market;

 - improve the quality, clarity and market-wide understanding of Canadian fixed-income trading practices;

 - evaluate and propose changes to market infrastructure;